 The best things in life are (almost) free.
-At the Polynesian everything feels carefree, laid back and simple.
-Here are five things we love and none of them require you to fork over the 500 dollar a night required to stay there.
+At the Polynesian Resort at Walt Disney World everything feels carefree, laid back and simple.
+With music in the background, smells of pineapple and coffee and a beach just waiting for you, there really isn’t any place we’d rather be.
+But, never fear!
+You don’t need to fork over the 500 dollar a night required to stay there.

 Walt Disney World Coconut Souvenir

 The shopping at The Polynesian is some of the best mainly because it allows us to drown in the merch of Hawaii, or rather what we think of when we think of Hawaii… coconut cookies, little plants, Hawaiian shirts, swimwear.
 They are also one of only two locations on property that carry the infamous Walt Disney World Coconut Souvenir that you can mail home to your family for 20 dollars flat.
 Just address it, and await the surprise from your loved ones back home.
 One, we really like this souvenir because it’s hand painted, unique and with a heavy duty coat of deck lacquer could make a nice tropical ornament to the landscaping.
 Two, you don’t have to try and fit it in your suitcase!
 Three, if you’re lucky enough to be at Disney your family probably already has all the things people need- like clothes, and jewelry and other things you’ll find in the gift shops.
 Why not grab something unique.